vfp9/intl/readme.md

 **These "`AS nCodePage`" elements recur in many of the topics below, and they are listed here once.
 Keep these factors in mind.** | <ul>

-* Wherever you see `nCodePage` in a command description, you can use `GETCP()` to display the Code Page dialog box, allowing you to specify a code page for the imported table or file.
+* Wherever you see `nCodePage` in a command description, you can use `GETCP()` to display the 代码页 dialog box, allowing you to specify a 代码页 for the imported table or file.
-* In general, in cases where a nCodePage argument is permitted, and a value of 0 is assigned, no code page translation will take place.
+* In general, in cases where a nCodePage argument is permitted, and a value of 0 is assigned, no 代码页 translation will take place.
-* If the specified value for nCodePage isn't supported, VFP generates `error 1914`, with message "`Code page number is invalid`.".
+* If the specified value for nCodePage isn't supported, VFP generates `error 1914`, with message "`代码页 number is invalid`.".

 ----